althea-net/rita/README.md

 Communicates with Babel's local configuration API to list routes along with their quality and price.

 Status: Needs fraud detection implementation

-### bounty_hunter
- A separate daemon from Rita designed to be run by channel bounty hunters on the internet.
-In a production Alteha network mesh devices would periodically upload their channel states to a bounty hunter.
-The bounty hunter will then watch the blockchain state and publish these channel states if an attempt at fraud was made.
-Claiming a small bounty and preventing channel fraud even when a device is knocked offline.

- Status: Needs Parity integration and real channel states (removed for now, adding back to guac_rs)

 ### clu
 Manages things like exit tunnel setup, key generation, and other more using facing tasks.